tdquang/Wolfram-Alpha-Link-Resolver/README.md

 | Resolver URL  | https://localhost:9146/resolver  |

 Refresh Gmail with Mixmax installed.
 Click compose and paste a Wolfram Alpha url such as https://www.wolframalpha.com/input/?i=pineapples on a new line.

+## Usage

+Simply go to a Wolfram Alpha page you would like to share.
+Copy the URL and paste it in your Mixmax Gmail compose window.
+Wolfram table appears.
+Modify your email if you wish and click "sent".
+The receiver will get all Wolfram information about a topic directly in their email.

 ## License